sd18fall/mini-project-4-interactive-visualization-bailey-and-miguel/README.md

 How to Use The Piano:

-1. Install sonic pi on WINDOWS
+1. Install sonic pi on WINDOWS using a download from the sonic pi website

-2. Install py game, and the sonic pi to python module on WINDOWS
+2. Install py game (pip install Pygame), and the sonic pi to python module (pip install python-sonic) on WINDOWS

 3. Download all files in the directory